ferrellsl/Freecell/README.md

 This is an Anglicised fork of the excellent Freecell game found here: https://github.com/kenjinote/FreeCell No fancy bells or whistles, just plain Freecell.
+The original was/is in Japanese.

 I have converted all the menus to US English and also added a high-res card set and made the main program window resizable.
 The window contents and cards also resize with the main window unlike the original proogram.